 Another reason why people suddenly start snoring is that their habits have changed.
 If you have started drinking alcohol in larger quantities, drinking more frequently, or drinking at different times, it could contribute to your snoring.
 Try switching your drinking back to previous levels to see if it helped.

 Also, if you’ve started a new medication, it could contribute to your snoring.
-This may be a known side effect, so talk to your doctor.
-Sometimes your dosage or its timing can be adjusted to reduce snoring.
+Snoring is a known side effect of certain medications, so talk to your doctor.
+If it is your medication causing your snoring, sometimes your dosage or its timing can be adjusted to reduce snoring.

 Weight and Exercise